peteroupc/peteroupc.github.io/random.md

     - MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
     - MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(2)**](#Note2)</sup>.

-3. The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
+3. The RNG SHOULD reseed itself from time to time, using a newly generated seed as described earlier.
 If the RNG reseeds, it SHOULD do so as often as feasible (whenever doing so would not slow down applications undesirably).
 If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold SHOULD be 2<sup>67</sup> or less.

 <a id=Examples></a>
 ### Examples